 Users should take care in selecting the appropriate syringe type for your syringe pump.
-Below is a simple syringe diagram with some common syringe parts and their uses like its size, plunger, and tubing that users should consider when making a selection.
+Below is a simple syringe diagram with some common syringe parts labeled and their uses like its size, plunger, and tubing that users should consider when making a selection.

 The outer diameter (OD) represents the thickness of the syringe barrel.
 This value ultimately determines whether the syringe will physically fit on the syringe pump.
 Most syringe pump manufacturers indicate the allowable syringe dimensions for a syringe pump by the volume of the syringe.
 This approach often works because most syringes of a certain volume have a similar OD, but the OD of some specialty syringes (gastight, steel, etc.) are drastically different from their more common counterparts.
 Users should be aware of the actual OD of their syringes’ size as well as the maximum OD allowed by the syringe pump.